-THS8200 is a complete video back-end D/A solution for DVD players, personal video recorders and set-top boxes, or any system requiring the conversion of digital component video signals into the analog domain.
+The THS8200 device is a complete video back-end D/A solution for DVD players, personal video recorders and set-top boxes, or any system requiring the conversion of digital component video signals into the analog domain.

-THS8200 can accept a variety of digital input formats, in both 4:4:4 and 4:2:2 formats, over a 3x10-bit, 2x10-bit, or 1x10-bit interface.
-The device synchronizes to incoming video data either through dedicated Hsync/Vsync inputs or through extraction of the sync information from embedded sync (SAV/EAV) codes inside the video stream.
-Alternatively, when configured for generating PC graphics output, THS8200 also provides a master timing mode in which it requests video data from an external (memory) source.
+The THS8200 device can accept a variety of digital input formats, in 4:4:4 and 4:2:2 formats, over an interface of three, two, or one 10‑bit ports.
+The device synchronizes to incoming video data either through dedicated Hsync and Vsync inputs or through extraction of the sync information from embedded sync (SAV and EAV) codes inside the video stream.
+Alternatively, when the THS8200 is configured for generating PC graphics output, the device also provides a master timing mode in which it requests video data from an external (memory) source.

-THS8200 contains a display timing generator that is completely programmable for all standard and nonstandard video formats up to the maximum supported pixel clock of 205 MSPS.
+The THS8200 device contains a display timing generator that is completely programmable for all standard and nonstandard video formats up to the maximum supported pixel clock of 205 MSPS.
 Therefore, the device supports all component video and PC graphics (VESA) formats.
-A fully-programmable 3×3 matrixing operation is included for color space conversion.
+A fully programmable 3x3 matrixing operation is included for color space conversion.
 All video formats, up to the HDTV 1080I and 720P formats, can also be internally 2x oversampled.
 Oversampling relaxes the need for sharp external analog reconstruction filters behind the DAC and improves the video frequency characteristic.